Zerolxgic/Zerolxgic/README.md

 ## Philosophy

-I believe the future of development is not just writing code, but designing intelligence that collaborates with us.
+I believe the future of development is not just writing code, but designing intelligence Human-in-the-Loop orchestration.

 My goal is to help shape tools where imagination, systems thinking, and AI meet.

 ---